PhysicsUofRAUI/farmhacks/_posts/2023-10-04-small-pull-up-resistor.md

 ```

 After reading some more and just sort of guessing at the situation I am going to try lowering the pull-up resistor again to maybe as low as 220 Ohm.

+I estimated the capacitance to be 3200 pF because the length of the wire is about 160ft and the wire should have around 20pF/ft so,

+C = (160ft)(20pF/ft) = 3200 pF

+RC = (3200pF)(560 Ohm) = 1.8us

+This should be fine according to page 3 of the DS18B20 datasheet (https://www.analog.com/media/en/technical-documentation/data-sheets/DS18B20.pdf), but the cable might have a higher capacitance and it could be longer.